Your expert guide to visiting San Cristóbal de las Casas with kids

 San Cristóbal de las Casas – the main sites

-⭐️ If your kids are old enough, there are some great free walking tour options to help you get your bearings.
+⭐️ If your kids are old enough, there are some great walking tour options to help you get your bearings although they may enjoy the little tourist train more than exploring on foot.

 Centro, Zócalo & Plaza de la Paz

-Next to the zócalo is Plaza de la Paz, the main plaza that boasts a distinctive cathedral and has a huge cross in the middle, a popular meeting point for people looking for each other in the midst of foreign tourists and vendors.
+Next to the zócalo is Plaza de la Paz, the main plaza that boasts a distinctive cathedral (the yellow building you can see in the photo), a popular meeting point for people looking for each other in the midst of foreign tourists and vendors.
+From dusk there is a market here but during the day, this is another good spot for letting the kids run around.

 The night market is held in this square where you can buy cosy knitwear, balloons-with-lights-in and other crazy stuff the kids will adore, as well as the delicious street-food snack, esquites (corn in a cup).